Run Rudolph Run: Cover versions

 This song was covered by singer Whitney Wolanin in 2013.
 Her recording reached the highest chart position of all versions on Billboard, reaching number two on its Adult Contemporary chart.
-Wolanin starred in a parody music film with the song about the original film A Christmas Story at the Christmas Story House.
+Wolanin starred in a parody music film with the song about the original movie A Christmas Story at the Christmas Story House.

-It has been covered by other artists including Straight No Chaser, the Ethical Debating Society, Slaughter & the Dogs, L.A.
-Guns, Mojo Nixon, Emily Osment, Lynyrd Skynyrd, Southern Pacific, Sister Hazel, Billy Ray Cyrus, Foo Fighters, Five Easy Pieces, Jo Jo Zep & the Falcons, Dave Edmunds, Hanson, Sheryl Crow, Bryan Adams, Lulu, Click Five, the Grateful Dead, Keith Richards (on his first solo single), Brinsley Schwarz, Jimmy Buffett, Foghat, Paul Brandt, Whitney Wolanin, Kelly Clarkson, the Tractors, Dwight Yoakam, Reverend Horton Heat, Hanoi Rocks, Billy Idol, Cee Lo Green, Luke Bryan, Brian Setzer Orchestra, Joe Perry, Los Lonely Boys, Jane Krakowski, the cast of the Broadway musical Million Dollar Quartet, the Yobs, Vincent Martella (as the character Phineas Flynn, from Phineas and Ferb), the Muppets' band Dr. Teeth and the Electric Mayhem, and a one-off supergroup consisting of Lemmy Kilmister, Billy Gibbons, and Dave Grohl for the 2008 album We Wish You a Metal Xmas and a Headbanging New Year.
-It was also covered by Aerosmith guitarist Joe Perry for his 2014 EP Joe Perry's Merry Christmas by and Sara Evans on her 2014 album Sara Evans: At Christmas.
-Cheap Trick released it on their Christmas Christmas CD release in 2017.

-Conan O'Brien and his house band, Jimmy Vivino and the Basic Cable Band, played the song to close a show in December 2010.
+In 2023, Cher recorded a cover of the song for her Christmas album Christmas.

+In 2025, Pentatonix covered the song as a mashup with Glenn Miller's "In the Mood" entitled "Moody Rudy" for their Christmas album Christmas in the City.

 Chart performance

-Berry's 1958 recording peaked at number 69 on the Billboard Hot 100 chart in December 1958 during its initial chart run.
+During its initial chart run, Berry's 1958 recording peaked at number 69 on the Billboard Hot 100 chart in December 1958.
 Sixty years later, the single re-entered the Hot 100 chart at number 45 (on the week ending January 5, 2019), reaching an overall peak position of number 10 on the week ending January 2, 2021, following its third chart re-entry, becoming Berry's third top-ten hit and his first since 1972's "My Ding-a-Ling".
 In doing so, it broke the record for the longest climb to the top 10 since its first entry in December 1958, at 62 years and two weeks.

 Berry's original version first made the UK Singles Chart on the week ending Christmas Day 1963, peaking at number 36 two weeks later (with the song's title misspelled as "Run Rudolf Run").

+Bryan Adams recorded a version for A Very Special Christmas, a 1987 compilation album produced to benefit the Special Olympics.

-In 2013 Whitney Wolanin released a version of the song that reached number two on the Billboard Adult Contemporary chart.
-The only other recordings that charted in the U.S. were by the country music artists Luke Bryan, whose 2008 rendition peaked at number 42 on the Hot Country Songs chart, and Justin Moore, whose 2011 version peaked at number 58 on the Hot Country Songs chart.
+In 2013, Whitney Wolanin released a version of the song that reached number two on the Billboard Adult Contemporary chart.
+The only other recordings that charted in the U.S. were by the country music artists Luke Bryan, whose 2008 rendition peaked at number 42 on the Hot Country Songs chart, Justin Moore, whose 2011 version peaked at number 58 on the Hot Country Songs chart, and the pop music artist Mark Ambor, whose 2024 rendition peaked at number 78 on the Billboard Hot 100 chart.